Ninja-Squad/data-discovery/HOW-TO-JOIN.md

 It is up to you to provide the most relevant description allowing to match the entry, but keep in mind that the more precise the description is, better the ranking in the search tool would be.

-Since we use Elasticsearch under the hood, which is based on Apache Lucene, the ranking will be related to the term frequency/inverse document frequency (the used algorithm is currently BM25).
-That means an entry having a description with a searched term appearing several times inside it but very rarely in all other documents, will be likely returned with a higher score if this term is searched.
+Since the search tool is based on Elasticsearch, it relies on Apache Lucene indexes and the ranking will be related to the term frequency/inverse document frequency (the used algorithm is currently BM25).
+That means an entry having a description with a searched term appearing several times inside it but very rarely in all other documents, will be likely returned with a high score.
 You can get more info on [similarity](https://www.elastic.co/blog/found-similarity-in-elasticsearch) in Elasticsearch.

-Also, be aware that we are copying all fields in the description when integrating the data so that the name, the species and so on will be searched automatically, so it is not mandatory to add them explicitly in the description.
+Also, be aware that we are adding all fields contents to the content of the description when integrating the data before indexation so that the name of the entry, its species etc... can be seached.
+It is therefore not necessary to add them explicitly in the description.

 | Status | Cardinality | Constraints |
 | :---: | :---: | :---: |